davis-berlind/davis-berlind.github.io/_projects/infection-simulator.md

 permalink: "/projects/infection-simulator"
 ---

+# Simulating the Effect of Network Structure on the Spread of Disease

 This simulation study was my final project for STOR-672: Simulation Modeling and Analysis, a course I took with Dr. Mariana Olvera-Cravioto at the University of North Carolina in the Spring of 2020.
 The model in this paper demonstrates how decreasing the average degree of the nodes in